 I recieved a B.S. in Applied & Engineering Physics in 2010 and an MEng in Computer Science in 2011, both from Cornell University.
 From 2011 to 2014 I worked at MIT Lincoln Laboratory, where I developed Machine Learning techniques to aid intelligence analysts.
-Summer 2016 I interned at McKesson Relay Health, where I leveraged data science to assist a hospital nurse in prioritizing patients.
-Summer 2017 I interned in Amazon's Personalization division where I used embeddings to improve product and page recommendations across the retail website.
+During grad school I've interned at McKesson Relay Health, where I leveraged data science to assist a hospital nurse in prioritizing patients, and twice at Amazon, where I worked to improve product and page recommendations using embeddings and music query correction using neural machine translation.

 Proceedings of the 32nd International Conference on Machine Learning (ICML) 2017